-Peer mentors are available to help pupils work through any difficulties with someone of a similar age or experience.
-There are also trained well-being mentors available for pupils to talk to about any difficulties they have and 'Chat' clubs for both lower and upper school pupils are available at lunchtimes on a weekly basis.
-In addition, a youth counsellor spends time at Chadsgrove each week supporting pupils who have experiencing any emotional difficulties.
-A member staff has been trained on an accredited course to provide 'social and self-awareness' sessions to pupils with emotional and behavioural issues and another member of staff has been trained to deliver 'Drawing and Talking Therapy'.
+There are trained well-being mentors available for pupils to talk to about any difficulties they have.
+In addition, a youth counsellor spends time at Chadsgrove each week supporting pupils who are experiencing any emotional difficulties.
+A member staff has been trained to deliver 'Drawing and Talking Therapy'.